 Ironically, this pernicious and subterranean sabotage of intimacy and trust leads to the very outcome most dreaded by the love addicted people pleaser: abrupt discard and abandonment, loneliness, and the compulsive need to start all over again with a new “partner”.

-that they deserve special treatment and privileges as well as narcissistic
+convinced that they deserve special treatment and privileges as well as

 But what laymen and experts alike fail to appreciate is that entitlement is a form of learned helplessness.